xuyungang/CSFeatures/README.md

 You can also provide an AnnData object as input.
 The provided AnnData format should meet the following requirements:
 - The shape of AnnData should be (number of cells, number of genes or regions).
 - The AnnData.obs must contain a 'celltype' field to provide cell classifications.
-- If using spatial scRNA-seq/scATAC-seq data, the AnnData.obsm should include a 'spatial' field to provide spatial information.
+- If processing spatial RNA-seq or spatial ATAC-seq data, the AnnData.obsm should include a 'spatial' field to provide spatial coordinates.

 The following is an example of scRNA-seq/scATAC-seq data: